tv2/casparcg-cliptool/README.md

 The operation mode of a channel can be selected from a dropdown on the settings page.
 This is described in more detail during the [operation mode](#operation-mode) section under Settings.

-Ones in the 'Edit Visibility' operation mode, then clicking on files will toggle their visibility, ones out of the 'Edit Visibility' operation mode.
+Ones in the 'Edit Visibility' operation mode, then clicking on files will toggle their visibility, hiding them ones out of the 'Edit Visibility' operation mode.
 Files that are currently marked to be hidden will be shrunken, greyed out with a brown background.
-Image showing this can be seen below.
+Image showing a hidden file amoung non-hidden ones can be seen below.

 <img src="docs/images/hidden-file.png" height="200">